-WebPathLab Complies with HIPAA
+WebPathLab is HIPAA Compliant

-What are the HIPAA requirements
+What are the HIPAA requirements?

 Secure Server Location: Data is located at a HIPAA compliant data center protected from theft, fire, power outages, natural disasters, etc.

-Reliability: The data center has redundant access to the back bone of the internet, plus a large diesel generator to provide power in case of an electrical outage.
+Reliability: The data center has redundant access to the backbone of the internet, plus a large diesel generator to provide power in case of an electrical outage.

 Multiple Access Levels: WebPathLab’s multiple levels of access allow only those with proper authorization to view critical patient information.
 Restricted access is in place for those doing quick accessioning, grossing, etc.

-HIPAA is part of the TITLE 45 of the Code of Federal Regulations (45 CFR) sections 160, 162 and 164 as published by the US Department of Health and Human Services.
+HIPAA is part of the TITLE 45 of the Code of Federal Regulations (45 CFR) sections 160, 162 and 164, as published by the US Department of Health and Human Services.

 Key sections are:

-Issues of special interest to the US Dept. of Human Health and Services are recovery of data under a disaster recovery plan, protection of data from theft, or unauthorized use, and security policies and procedures.
+Issues of special interest to the US Dept. of Human Health and Services are recovery of data under a disaster recovery plan, protection of data from theft or unauthorized use, and security policies and procedures.